Takashiidobe/system-design-notes/README.md

 ## The Server slows down

-Your system works well -- so well, in fact, that your friends start referring their friends to join your server, and they refer their friends too!
+Your system works well – so well, in fact, that your friends start referring their friends to join your server, and they refer their friends too!
 You now have so many players at any given time that the server you originally rented out is starting to lag during peak hours.
-That's not good.
+That’s not good.
 You rent out a bigger computer from your VPS provider, and everyone is happy for a bit.
 Until it happens again.
-You can't afford a bigger computer, so you decide to dig in and learn more.
+You can’t afford a bigger computer, so you decide to dig in and learn more.

 You need some analytics.
 You decide to install Grafana and Prometheus,